orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 ### Orosign: A Passport of Web3

-A high security solution based on Multi-Party Computation that helps you secure your digital assets and your digital identity.
+A highly secured solution based on Multi-Party Computations (MPC) that helps you secure your digital assets and digital identities.
 The product is available on Apple Store and Google Play.

 ## Orochi ❤️ Open Source